zuomuniao/awesome-nodejs/README.md

 *Application Server is an environment to run and manage multiple applications.*

 * [Impress](https://github.com/tshemsedinov/impress) - Impressive multipurpose scalable Application Server optimized for high load API and web applications.
+* [Foreman](https://www.npmjs.com/package/foreman) - Implementation of Foreman tool manager for Procfile-based applications.
+Its aim is to abstract away the details of the Procfile format, and allow you to either run your application directly or export it to some other process management format.

 ## Async Control Flow